Lesson 11: Events Unplugged: The Big Event

-- In that exercise, you knew in advance exactly where you wanted your Flurb to end up, so you could make a program that took them from start to finish without any interruptions.
+- In that exercise, you knew in advance exactly where you wanted Red to go, so you could make a program that took Red from start to finish without any interruptions.

 - In most real programs, we can't do that because we want to have options, depending on what the user needs.

 - Say that I only want my character to move when my finger is on the screen of my phone.
 I would need to program the character to only move when I put my finger on the screen of my phone.

 - Putting my finger on the screen would then become an "event" that tells my character to move.